markhicken/cordova-adobe-launch/README.md

 # cordova-adobe-launch
 A basic implementation of Adobe Launch in Cordova.
+For more information, see the associated blog post over at [hickendesign.com](https://www.hickendesign.com/site/2017/05/rock-mobile-apps-cordova-adobe-dtm-launch/).

 ## To run it...
 1. Clone the repo or download it locally.